That's right. We're talking about a strategic approach to addressing the subject of poop.

 Yet, not being able to poop is no laughing matter.
 In fact, it's downright miserable.

 Imagine going to the doctor who says, "eat more veggies and fiber, drink more water and get more exercise" – even though you've tried it all to no avail.
-Or, to be told to take over-the-counter "cocktails" or prescription medications that either don't work or cause diarrhea.
 Sometimes explosive diarrhea.

 Welcome to the world of millions of Americans affected by chronic idiopathic constipation, or CIC.